Management and Organisation in Dentistry

 Example

-Use of Burstands that cannot be autoclaved, cannot be closed against aerosol, do not have an autoclavable lid and cannot be cleaned.
+Be aware of some of the old school practices Use of Burstands that cannot be autoclaved, cannot be closed against aerosol, do not have an autoclavable lid and cannot be cleaned.
+Every patient and every procedure should have uniquely autoclaved burs. |

-Use a keyboard cover for your computer or preferably a dedicated clinical touch keyboard that can be wiped clean.
+Look at the nooks and crannies of the surgery. be aware of the hidden corners: Use a keyboard cover for your computer or preferably a dedicated clinical touch keyboard that can be wiped clean. |

 Example Set up for Root Canal / Post and Core Appointment.